-This may generate from either product/service’s over-design or under-design.
-The first will result in waste of development resources and causes complexities in promotion activities, and the latter will cost you missed opportunities.
+This may generate from either product/service over-design or under-design.
+The first will result in waste of development resources and causes complexities in promotional activities, and the latter will put you at competitive disadvantage and cost you missed opportunities.

-Your goal is to ensure that you have a strong product/service proposition for every viable market opportunity and that you eliminate any redundancies that does not address a specific and viable market.
+Your goal is to ensure that you have a strong product/service proposition for for every viable market segment and that you eliminate any redundancy from the portfolio that does not address the specific need(s) of the target market.